max-seeli/wiki-connect/README.md

 ![Pipeline](doc/overview.drawio.png)

 ## Setup
+The project was developed using Python 3.12.
 The easiest way to setup the project is to use `uv` and simply run the following command:
 ```bash
 uv sync
 ```